wemake-services/meta/_rsdp/closing-issues.md

 1. Create a new branch named `issue-${ISSUE_NUMBER}`
 2. Write a test that is failing to validate that this bug exists
     1. If you can not recreate this bug, feel free to submit just a test with clear name and documentation linking to this issue
-    2. If test fails indeed, continue to the next step
+    2. If a test fails indeed, continue to the next step
 3. Now, when you have a regression test ready - create a fix for that bug
 4. Write any additional tests if needed
 5. Document in docstrings in general documentation what was wrong